 Data is collected from public sources by a team of dozens of Oxford University students and staff from every part of the world.

-OxCGRT collects publicly available information on 11 indicators of government response, such as school closings, travel bans, or other measures.
-For a full description of the data and how they are collected, see this working paper.
+OxCGRT collects publicly available information on 11 indicators of government response (S1-S11).
+The first seven indicators (S1-S7) take policies such as school closures, travel bans, etc. are recorded on an ordinal scale; the remainder (S8-S11) are financial indicators such as fiscal or monetary measures.
+For a full description of the data and how it is collected, see this working paper.

 You can download the data and notes.
 Recommended citation for database: Hale, Thomas and Samuel Webster (2020).
 Oxford COVID-19 Government Response Tracker.
 Data use policy: Creative Commons Attribution CC BY standard.

 This is an ongoing collation project of live data.
 If you see any inaccuracies in the underlying data please contact us on the feedback form below.
 The underlying index is evolving as the situation and data evolves from country to country, and will change over time as the data gets more accurate.